 The park is best reached by train.

 Kyoto was the hub of the Japanese film industry from the 1920s to the 1960s, after which the industry went into decline with the coming of television.
-Toei Studios opened the park in 1975.
+The Toei Company opened the park in 1975.

 Various events are held throughout the day, including swordfight shows from period dramas, photo sessions with actors and swordfight classes.
 You may get lucky and witness the filming of an actual production within the park.

 If you want a more casual disguise, head for the “Disguise Photo Corner,” where you can wear a period drama costume over your own clothes.
-There are about thirty choices, including a princess, oiran (a type of courtesan,) maiko (apprentice geisha), ninja, or a member of the ShinsenGumi, a member of the samurai police force in Kyoto.
+There are about thirty choices, including a princess, oiran (a type of courtesan), maiko (apprentice geisha), ninja, or a member of the Shinsengumi, the samurai police force in Kyoto.